Teach For America: History

-In January 2011, Wendy Kopp released her second book, "A Chance To Make History", which outlines what she has learned over the last 20 years working in American education.
+In January 2011, Wendy Kopp released her second book, A Chance To Make History, which outlines what she has learned over the last twenty years working in American education.

 Approach

 Teach For America recruits recent college graduates and professionals to teach for two years in urban and rural communities throughout the United States.
-The goal of Teach For America is for its corps members to make both a short-term and long-term impact by leading their students to reach their full potential and becoming lifelong leaders for educational equity.
+The goal of Teach For America is for its corps members to make both a short-term and long-term impact by leading their students to reach their full potential and becoming lifelong leaders for educational excellence.
 Corps members do not have to be certified teachers, although certified teachers may apply.
 Uncertified corps members receive alternative certification through coursework taken while completing the program.

 All corps members are required to attend an intensive summer training program to prepare for their commitment.
 Details vary by region, but typically include a five-day regional introduction, a five to seven week residential institute, including teaching summer school, and one to two weeks of regional orientation.

 Teach For America teachers are placed in public schools in urban areas such as New York City, Chicago, Detroit, New Orleans, and Houston, as well as in rural places such as eastern North Carolina and the Mississippi Delta.
 They then serve for two years and are usually placed in schools with other Teach For America corps members.

 Teach For America teachers are full-fledged faculty members at their schools, receiving the normal school district salary and benefits as well as a modest AmeriCorps "education voucher" (which can be used to pay for credentialing courses, cover previous student loans or fund further education during or after the two-year commitment).
 They do not automatically join a union, but are not prohibited from doing so.
 They may join union strikes even if they are not union members, at the cost of losing pay.

 Retention

-In 2015, Teach For America reported that 88% of its first-year teachers had returned for a second year.
-The organization also reported that more than 11,000 of its more than 37,000 alumni at the time were still teaching and that further, 65% of its alumni were working full-time in the field of education.
+In 2015, Teach For America reported that 88 percent of its first-year teachers had returned for a second year.
+The organization also reported that more than 11,000 of its more than 37,000 alumni at the time were still teaching and that further, 65 percent of its alumni were working full-time in the field of education.

-Additionally, the organization reported that 84% of its alumni were working full-time in roles impacting education or low-income communities.
+Additionally, the organization reported that 84 percent of its alumni were working full-time in roles impacting education or low-income communities.
 This includes more than 900 school leaders, more than 100 elected union leaders, and 250 school system leaders.